top of page

 All recommendations are FCA regulated, professional and accurate.

-• Q3) I could do it myself!
+Q3) I could do it myself and save the fees

-Yes, you could do it yourself theoretically...
-Perhaps you would consider which unit price, unit type, asset class, wrapper type, trade time, investment location, tax consequence, allowance limit, currency and risk level?
+The University of Google can be a dangerous place, it makes you wonder how they are allowed.
+Which unit price, unit type, asset class, wrapper, trade time, investment location, tax consequence, allowances, currency and risk level?
 Would you hold tangible assets or synthetic?
 Would you consider CFD's, ETF's, OEIC's, IT's?
-Are you sure which are covered by FSCS?
+Where would you trade them and how?
+Are you sure which are covered by FSCS or equivalents?

 When Mr XXXX got access to his pension aged 55, he had £220,000 in his pot but is now left with just £3,000.